Applied Learning Programme (ALP) - PROJECT S.H.I.N.E

 II) Secondary Two

-The focus will be on the authentic learning of academic subjects.
-It will give
+The focus will be on the understanding of community partners such

 III) Secondary Three (Selected students)

 Selected students who have done well at their projects and shown deeper understanding of the Design Thinking mindset at Sec 2 Project SHINE will be selected to further pursue a Design Challenge on a more self-directed manner in small groups at the national level.